pasok/fetch-mailchimp-fields/README.txt

 This wordpress plugin fetches merge fields of a subscriber from a mailchimp list

 == Installation Steps ==
-- Download the repository zip file and unzip.
+- Login to admin panel of the wordpress site
-- Rename the unzipped folder to `fetch-mailchimp-fields`
+- Go to Plugins -> Add New -> Upload Plugin
-- Set variables in `fetch-mailchimp-fields/public/class-fetch-mailchimp-fields-public.php` file
+    Upload downloaded zipfile
-    mailchimp_list_id
+    install the plugin
-    mailchimp_api_key
+    activate the plugin
-- Upload `fetch-mailchimp-fields` folder to the `/wp-content/plugins/`
+- Go to MailChimp Config and set following fields Mailchimp List Id
-- Activate the plugin through the 'Plugins' menu in WordPress
+    Mailchimp Api Key
 - Place [fetch_mailchimp_fields] in any post/page to display the form